Recruitment | 9 Min Read

 You know, inconsistency like when Rachel interviews right before lunch when she’s grumpy and starving.
 Or when Lena’s just got engaged and is convinced everyone’s just fabulous.
 The normal inconsistencies that come from any recruitment team – but hinder decision-making, so you can’t reliably spot your best-quality candidates.

-With Tazio Test, we help you pre-build your interview process and pre-define questions.
+With Tazio's Online Assessments, we help you pre-build your interview process and pre-define questions.
 You can assign scores to answers and the system can auto-score, or if you’re requesting video answers, you can review and score on a simple slider.

 All scores are then collated, summarised and presented in beautiful graphs, so you can easily, quickly see where candidates rank against your pre-set competency framework.
 (The platform is entirely configurable to your unique processes, whatever you need).